darenhart/resume/README.md

 <arenhart.daniel@gmail.com> · [linkedin.com/in/darenhart](https://linkedin.com/in/darenhart) · [github.com/darenhart](https://github.com/darenhart)

-As a Software Engineer with over 10 years of experience in full-stack web development, I've contributed to diverse projects, from co-founding a startup to working with multinational enterprises.
+As a Software Engineer with over 10 years of experience in full-stack web development, I've contributed to diverse projects, from co-founding a startup to working with global companies.
 Beyond technical skills, I'm a dedicated team player who values collaboration, continuous learning, and positivity in every situation.

 ---